-Octinoxate - linked to endocrine disruption as well as reproductive toxicity in animal studies.
+Octinoxate - (aka OMC or methoxy-cinnamate) linked to endocrine disruption as well as reproductive toxicity in animal studies.
 Harms coral reef.
-Sometimes listed as OMC or methoxy-cinnamate

 Parabens, Phthalates - endocrine disruptors, can hide under the guise of ‘fragrance’, so avoid the word Fragrance on that ingredient list.